sjm42/fmi-get-temp/README.md

 # FMI get temperature

-The program will fetch the latest temperature reading from Ilmatieteen Laitos (FMI) at given location (by fmisid) and parse the received XML.
+The program fetches the latest temperature readings from Ilmatieteen Laitos (FMI) at given location (by fmisid) and parses the received XML.

-Tt prints the most recent temperature reading to stdout if no options are given.
+It then prints the most recent temperature reading to stdout if no other options are given.

-Additionally, it can spit out the data with MQTT and/or CoAP if requested.
+Additionally, it can send the data with MQTT publish message and/or CoAP POST request if either or both of those options are enabled.

 A list of stations can be found here with fmisid values: